Last update: 09/03/2023

 International Women's Day is celebrated every 8 March as a way to recognize women’s achievements and to promote equal opportunities, and more, in all areas of society.
 This year’s global #EmbraceEquity campaign seeks to raise awareness about the meaning of equity and how everyone play an important role in promoting it in different environments.

-With the aim of achieving effective equality, we have publicly committed to achieve several targets by 2025.
-One of these commitments was to have female representation on the board of between 40% and 60% by 2021; we achieved that and we still maintain it, with 40%, which is well above the average in large listed companies in both Spain and Europe.
-Moreover, we have also proposed to reach 30% of women in senior management (currently 26.3%).
-According to data from the consultancy Grant Thornton in its “Women in business 2021” report, worldwide, 31% of management team members are women, compared to 29% in 2019.
+In the past we publicly undertook a series of commitments with our sights set to achieve them by 2025.
+One of them was to have female representation on the board of between 40% and 60% by 2021, a milestone we achieved in 2019 and that we currently still maintain (40%), well above the average in large listed companies in both Spain and Europe.
+Moreover, we have also set out the objective to reach 35% of women in senior management.

-In addition, as a responsible bank, we have a strategic plan on diversity, equity and inclusion, from which various programmes arise to promote equality among our employees in the countries in which we operate.
-These initiatives are designed to promote a work-life balance, recruitment, professional development, equal pay and to raise awareness.
+Beyond the milestones, we have a strategic plan on diversity, equity and inclusion (DE&I).
+It includes different programs to promote equality among our people who work in all the countries in which we operate, with designed to promote a work-life balance, recruitment, professional development, equal pay and to raise awareness.
 We also form part of other projects such as the gender equality accelerator programme of the UN Global Compact.